-St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership is the school's outdoor education facility.
-Set in natural bushland in the heart of the Margaret River wine region, the Centre is the first of its kind for an all girls' school in Western Australia.
+St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership is the School's outdoor education facility.
+Set in natural bushland in the heart of the Margaret River wine region, the Centre is the largest of its kind for an all-girls' school in Western Australia.

 The land at Metricup was purchased by the St Mary's Anglican Girls' School Foundation in 2005.
 The Foundation has contributed over $7.4 million towards the development of the Centre for Learning and Leadership and our school community of parents, Old Girls and friends also gave generously to support this innovative project.

-Since its magnificent opening concert on 5 April 2008, there has been a stream of students who have enjoyed the facilities at St Mary's at Metricup.
-There have been camps for students in Year 6, Year 7, Year 8, Year 9 and Year 11, as well as surfing, music and language camps.
+Since its opening concert on 5 April 2008, there has been a stream of students who have enjoyed the facilities.
+There have been camps for students in Years 5, 6, 7, 8, 9 and 11, a mother-daughter camp for Year 4, as well as surfing, music and language camps.

-In 2008 the vineyard comprising over 3,000 vines was planted, with help student groups while they were on camp.
+In 2008 the vineyard comprising over 3000 vines was planted with help from student groups while on camp.
 The first grapes were picked by our Year 7 students at the beginning of 2011, and the first vintage, a 2011 Frankie's Folly Chardonnay, was released early in 2012, followed by a 2011 Frankie's Folly Cabernet Sauvignon late in 2012.
-This wine is now available for sale.
+The latest vintages are now available for sale.

 At Year 8 Camp in March 2009, students planted 60 fruit trees - plums, pears, apricots, oranges and lemons, as well as olive trees.
 When these trees mature, it is hoped that they will provide the fruit for camp menus.